merryhailu/alx_html_css/headphone/README.md

-Implement a design from scratch Project - README Project Title: Implement a design from scratch Headphone company Project Overview
+Implement a design from scratch Project - README <br>
+Project Title: Implement a design from scratch Headphone company <br>

+Project Overview

 This project demonstrates HTML and advanced CSS techniques for creating sophisticated and interactive web page designs.

 It has different pages